liudonghua123/regshot/files/readme.txt

 Do not compare shots saved with different "UseLongRegHead" option!

 (12) New to 1.8.3 (beta):
-regshot hive's structure is changed in this version,so old hive can not load into this version
+Regshot hive's structure is changed in this version, so old hive cannot load into this version

 -----------------
 Thanks: